-- Newborns take the stage when doing a photo session at home, so we will chat beforehand to discuss their feeding and sleep schedules.
+- Newborns take the stage when doing a photo session at home.
+We will chat beforehand to discuss their feeding and sleep schedules.
 The moments right after a nap, feeding and diaper change will be the best time to photograph them.

 - Your home will be the background, but I don’t expect it to be immaculate.
 I understand that you actually live there!
 However, I may move a few things around that may clutter the background, which may include moving small furniture close to a window, clearing off nightstands and coffee tables.
 I may even give some pieces a light dusting…I just need you to make sure you have crisp, clean bedsheets on your beds!

 Last, BE ON TIME.
-It is extremely important to arrive ready an on-time for your photo session.
-Otherwise, it will cut the amount of time we have for photography as our timeline is based upon the time of sunset.
+It is extremely important to arrive ready and on-time for your photo session.
+Most photo sessions are scheduled based on sunset hour.

 My goal is to capture your family at it’s best, authentic self and it definitely helps to come a little prepared!